muppet9010/Factorio-Biter-Revive/README.md

 Mod Compatibility Events
 =============

-The mod raises a number of custom events based around if it will/won't revive biters and if the revives are successful or not.
-This allows other mods to react to non revived biters (truly dead) and avoid reacting to biters that are revived as if they actually died.
+The mod raises a number of custom events based around if it will/won't revive enemies (biters or worms) and if the revives are successful or not.
+This allows other mods to react to non revived enemies (truly dead) and avoid reacting to enemies that are revived as if they actually died.

 This logic is utilised by my Biter Reincarnation mod to only reincarnate truly dead biters in to trees.
+As such it is initially designed around its requirements.

 Modding details of these events can be found here: https://github.com/muppet9010/Factorio-Biter-Revive/blob/main/MOD-COMPATIBILITY.md